 One study of 94 collegiate athletes over a 24-week period found that collagen hydrolysate (type II collagen) was highly effective in supporting improved joint performance both while working and at rest.

-By strengthening the connective tissues in your body, collagen can lower the risk of athletic injury by improving the health of the muscular support system, as well as help muscles recover faster.
+By strengthening the connective tissues in your body, collagen may lower the risk of athletic injury by improving the health of the muscular support system, as well as help muscles recover faster.
 Not to mention, it helps build muscle mass and is a major component in mobility.

-Collagen may offer great benefits for athletes and those with active lifestyles looking to prevent injury or strain, as well as boost muscle mass after exercise.
+Collagen may offer great benefits for athletes and those with active lifestyles looking to prevent injury or strain, as well as potentially help boost muscle mass after exercise.

-Glycine, the most abundant amino acid in most collagen, has been shown to help lessen anxiety, while improving mood, inducing feelings of calmness, and enhancing overall sleep quality.
+Glycine, the most abundant amino acid in most collagen, has been shown in some studies to improve mood, induce feelings of calmness, and enhance overall sleep quality.

-Studies show that glycine has a calming effect on the brain that helps improve insomnia, daytime tiredness, and mental clarity.
+Studies show that glycine has a calming effect on the brain that helps improves sleep distress, daytime tiredness, and mental clarity.

-Although preliminary studies and real-world results show collagen peptides to be a benefit-packed multifunctional supplement, they are still most beneficial when combined with healthy lifestyle habits.
+Although preliminary studies and real-world results show collagen peptides to be a benefit-packed multifunctional supplement, there is still much to discover about its potential benefits on our overall wellness.